Why and How to Sleep More? Self-Improvement 20

 - Not sleeping will degrade your performance.

 I will give you an overview why you need to sleep more and 17 tips you can implement to improve your sleep quality.
+I also added some sleep quotes from history.

 Enough sleep is the key to your well-being.
 Sleeping replenishes your health and mind giving you the energy to deal with the physical and emotional activities of the day.
 Your willpower is at it’s highest levels shortly after you wake up.
 I collected some of the scientific research findings that will tell you in no uncertain terms to “Go to bed!”